 An interesting fact: The last time the USA had a Nodal Return (1998-99), President Bill Clinton was on trial for impeachment.
 Trump is the first president since Clinton for whom there is wide speculation of a potential impeachment, with many people placing bets he won’t make the full four year term.

 Will history repeat itself during these returns?

 Pluto is the “planet” of extremes: as shady a character as he can be, in astrology, he also represents the phoenix rising from the ashes.
 Out of the shadows of the patriarchy, the sacred masculine can ascend.
 We are already seeing it happen with younger generations embracing gender fluidity and a dissolution of gender-based roles.
 We also believe that this shocking patriarchal passage is actually igniting the rise of the divine feminine.
 Indeed, the United States was born with a Cancer Sun—the sign of the Alpha female and great mother.
 To blast out the shadows of Pluto’s reign, we’ll have to tap into feminine forces within us all (no matter our assigned gender).
 The goal, of course is to move toward a harmonious balance between the archetypal masculine and feminine—not to crush one to promote the other.
 That means laying down weapons of mass destruction and igniting a revolution of love and compassion.
-It’s far from an easy feat, but to that we say, #NeverthelessShePersisted.
+It’s far from an easy feat.

 Image by Creative Market